The Average Electrician Salary for 2018

+Using statistics from the Government Office for National Statistics (ONS) we can work out that the national average electrician salary is £32,104.
 It’s important that after you have completed your electrical training, you know what an electrician can make in your area.
-Using statistics from JIB we can work out that the national average electrician salary is £30,500.

 This figure has been attained in accordance to all regional percentage differences of electrician salaries, which are all listed below.
 Where you are located in the UK determines how much you can possibly earn as an electrician.

 Newly qualified electricians who choose to work for an employer can expect to earn between £19,000 and £22,000 a year.
-However, over time and after you have gained more experience in various jobs, you can expect to see your salary rise to between £23,000 and £30,000.
+However, over time and after you have gained more experience in various jobs, you can expect to see your salary rise.

 The opportunities for self employed electricians know no bounds.
 You have an unlimited earning potential when you are your own boss and we have covered these figures below for you.